 If you are into cars, you have probably heard about the torque converter before and the problems associated with it.

-Torque Converters can be found in almost all older automatic transmission cars and also in a lot of modern cars.
-That is also probably one of the reasons why you have heard about so many torque converters that have failed.
+Torque converters can be found in almost all cars with automatic transmissions.
+This is probably one of the reasons why you have heard of so many failed torque converters.

-In this article, you will probably find all the information you need about the torque converter.
-You will find information about how it works, the most common symptoms and causes and how to test the torque converter.
+In this article, you will find all the information you need about the torque converter.
+You will find information about how it works, the most common symptoms, problems, location, and how to test the torque converter.
 You will also find the replacement cost.
 First, let’s take a look at the signs you might be dealing with a bad torque converter.

 1. Transmission Slipping

-Rough Idle is another common symptom.
-If you are feeling that your idle is a bit jumpy and sometimes too low and sometimes too high, it could be a problem with the torque converter.
-If the torque converter is faulty you can get a lot of different pressures inside of it, which will cause rough idle.
+Rough idling is another common symptom of a bad torque converter.
+If you feel that your idle is a bit jumpy and sometimes too low and sometimes too high, it could be a torque converter problem.

 3. Rough Acceleration